lq-2024/lq-2024.github.io/content/homepage/opener.md

 header_menu: true
 ---

-"Learning to Quantify: Methods and Applications" is a tutorial + workshop event co-located with the [ECML/PKDD 2024](https://2024.ecmlpkdd.org/) conference, and will take place on September 9-13, 2024, in Vilnius, Lithuania.
+"Learning to Quantify: Methods and Applications" is a tutorial + workshop event co-located with the [ECML/PKDD 2024](https://2024.ecmlpkdd.org/) conference, and will take place on Friday, September 13, 2024, in Vilnius, Lithuania.

 <!-- the tutorial will take place in the morning, while the 3rd International Workshop on Learning to Quantify (LQ 2024) will take place in the afternoon. -->